OpenOLAT/OpenOLAT/README.md

 5. Refresh the project

-6. Setup th dependecies and compile
+6. Setup the dependecies and compile
 Right-click on the project and run `Maven -> Update Project`.
 Make sure the project compiled without errors.
 Warnings are ok.
 If the project did not compile, you have to fix the problems before you proceed.
 See [Troubleshooting](#troubleshooting)